copleykj/socialize-linkable-model/README.md

 A package enabling the creation of models who's data lives in one collection and is linked to many other collections.
 As an example, a like would be a linkable type since a like could be attached to a photo, comment, post, or any number of other elements of your app.
 This package enables you to create these types of relationships and then retrieve the linkable data based on the linked model.

+This package is implemented in many of the [Socialize](https://atmospherejs.com/socialize) packages such as, likeable, commentable, and postable.
+If you're just going to use this package to create this type of functionality you should check out those packages and use them instead.

+## Installation ##

+`meteor add socialize:linkable`

 ## Usage ##

 For lack of a better example we will create a `Like` model using `LinkableModel` just as the `likeable` package does.